Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Background

-\textbf{\textit{Central pattern generators.}} Neurophysiologic studies on animals suggest that their nervous systems incorporate specialized oscillatory neural pathways, named central pattern generators (CPG), that are responsible for most of the rhythmic movements produced by the organism, including locomotion \cite{Delcomyn1980}.
-The defining characteristic of these neural circuits is that they are inherently capable of producing oscillatory activity on their own, without depending on oscillations in the sensory input.
+Neurophysiologic studies on animals suggest that their nervous systems incorporate specialized oscillatory neural circuits, termed central pattern generators (CPG) that are responsible for most of the rhythmic movements produced by the organism, including locomotion \cite{Delcomyn1980,Rossignol2006}.
+These neural circuits are capable of producing high-dimensional rhythmic output for motor control of muscle groups while receiving only simple low-dimensional input signals from the central nervous system modulating their activity \cite{IJspeert2008}.
+In addition to this reduction of dimensionality of control signals, another defining characteristic of CPGs is that they are capable of sustained rhythmic activity without any dependence on oscillations in their input.
 In experiments on living animals, it has been shown for numerous cases that these neural circuits produce sustained rhythmic activation patterns even when they are in isolation from external stimuli \cite{Marder2001}.

-In the field of robotics, CPGs are increasingly being used as a model for the control of legged robot locomotion for bipedal, quadrupedal, and other designs.
-They have been successfully applied to non-legged cases such as serpentine locomotion \cite{Conradt2003} and swimming \cite{Lachat2006}.
-It has also been demonstrated that CPG controllers can also be successfully implemented as analog electronic circuits \cite{Lewis2003}.
-The control of legged robotic locomotion with CPGs has the advantage of being biologically inspired and more adaptive to changes in the environment, as compared to classical analytical control approaches like the widely used \emph{zero moment point} (ZMP) method.
+In the field of robotics, CPGs implemented as neural networks have been applied to the control of legged locomotion for bipedal, quadrupedal, and other designs.
+Studies about CPG controlled bipedal locomotion have often been inspired by the seminal work of Taga \cite{Taga1991}, and now have grown to involve a diverse range of subjects such as adaptive dynamic motion \cite{Komatsu2005}, sensory-motor coordination \cite{Heliot2008}, supervised learning of periodic behavior \cite{Righetti2006}, and nonlinear dynamics of CPG control \cite{Aoi2005}.
+CPGs have also been successfully applied to non-legged cases such as serpentine locomotion \cite{Conradt2003} and swimming \cite{Lachat2006}.
+It has also been demonstrated that CPG controllers can be implemented as analog electronic circuits \cite{Lewis2003}.
+Important advantages of legged robotic locomotion with CPGs are: being biologically inspired and suited for distributed implementation, having few control variables, and exhibiting stable limit cycle behavior resistant to perturbations, as compared to classical control approaches such as the widely used \emph{zero moment point} (ZMP) method, finite-state machines, or heuristic control \cite{Ijspeert2008}.